Models

 - Parameters

-) – number of neighboursuse_rating (
+num_neighbours (int) – number of neighbours

-]) – item reweighting type, one of [None, ‘tf_idf’, ‘bm25’]index_builder (
+weighting (Optional[str]) – item reweighting type, one of [None, ‘tf_idf’, ‘bm25’]

-]) – IndexBuilder instance that adds ANN functionality.
+index_builder (Optional[IndexBuilder]) – IndexBuilder instance that adds ANN functionality.
 If not set, then ann will not be used.

 Alternating Least Squares